 Predictions about the future of medicine in the 20s have a key word: personalization.
 The so-called "precision medicine" should finally make its appearance in the 20s.
 Healthcare professionals will customize their therapies based not only on genetics but also on the patient's context or lifestyle.
 Genetic analysis and AI will allow healthcare professionals to develop personalized treatments instead of our current one-size-fits-all approach.

-Jennifer Doudna, co-inventor of CRISPR and biochemistry at UC Berkeley, said that over the next 10 years, “We may see new drugs and individualized approaches based on CRISPR to treat and potentially cure most intractable genetic diseases, such as cystic fibrosis ".
+Jennifer Doudna is co-inventor of CRISPR and biochemistry at UC Berkeley (and subsequently to this post won the Nobel for chemistry).
+He stated that, in the next 10 years, “We may see new drugs and individualized approaches based on CRISPR to treat and potentially cure most intractable genetic diseases, such as cystic fibrosis ".
 In agriculture, researchers will apply CRISPR to grow more nutritious and robust crops and establish "genetic protections" to control the spread of infectious diseases such as malaria and Zika virus.